How to flatten a PDF using JavaScript

 Flatten PDFs JavaScript API Key

-Copy the Live API Key, because you’ll need this for the Flatten PDF API.
+Copy the Live API key for the flatten PDF API.

-Now, create a folder called flatten_pdf and open it in a code editor.
-For this tutorial, you’ll use VS Code as your primary code editor.
-Next, create two folders inside flatten_pdf and name them input_documents and processed_documents.
-Now, copy your PDF file to the input_documents folder and rename it to document.pdf.
+Create a folder called flatten_pdf and open it in your code editor.
+Create two subfolders: input_documents and processed_documents.
+Copy your PDF file to input_documents and rename it to document.pdf.

 flatten_pdf